Birth after previous caesarean

 NPEU Lay Summary planned mode of birth after previous CS v2.0 - 23.11.21

-This research is being led by Kate Fitzpatrick at the NPEU, University of Oxford.
+This research was led by Kate Fitzpatrick at the NPEU, University of Oxford.

-She is funded by a National Institute for Health Research (NIHR) Doctoral Research Fellowship (DRF-2016-09-078) for this research project.
+She was funded by a National Institute for Health Research (NIHR) Doctoral Research Fellowship (DRF-2016-09-078) for this research project.